 Digital tools for diplomatic activities

 Digital tools are reshaping diplomacy – transforming how we negotiate, represent interests, mediate disputes, engage in public diplomacy, analyse policies, report information, and manage crises.
 They also influence the organisation of diplomatic services.
-These tools support modern, agile, inclusive diplomatic practices, but challenges persist, including data monopolies, the digital divide, and the urgent need for grassroots AI that upholds human dignity.
+These tools, ranging from video conferencing and social media for negotiation, representation, and public diplomacy, to data analytics and AI for policy analysis and crisis management, support modern, agile, inclusive diplomatic practices.
+Still, challenges persist, including data monopolies, the digital divide, and the urgent need for grassroots AI that upholds human dignity.

 Traditional negotiation is evolving with tools like video conferencing, instant messaging, and collaborative editing.
 These digital tools enhance remote communication, while AI language translation breaks down language barriers, fostering more inclusive multilateral discussions.